amiramalik33/16.821/README.md

 Make detailed comments because AVL and XFLR5 files can not be tracked line-by-line

 Master XFLR5 and Master AVL files may not be the same.
 If you modify one, please modify the other.
-If you did not or can not, note that in yor commit.
+If you did not or can not, note that in your commit.
+In the future, we may choose one over the other.

 ## Usage Instructions